 This transformation entails the main property of function $x=\chi(\tau)$, namely, the property of being automorphic:

-If this $\chi(\tau)$, as analytic function of $\tau$, turns out to be globally single-valued in the domain of its existence\footnote{The domain $\mathbb{D}$ and property of being single-valued crucially depend on parameters of function $\Q$.
+Let this $\chi(\tau)$, as analytic function of $\tau$, be globally single-valued in the domain of its existence\footnote{The domain $\mathbb{D}$ and property of being single-valued crucially depend on parameters of function $\bcQ$.
 Those parameters that do not affect the local analysis but determine the global domain and the global single-valuedness (therefore topology of $\G_x$ and genus) are called accessory parameters \cite{fricke,ford,yoshida,bers}.
-We shall call these parameters {\em correct\/} if $x=\chi(\tau)$ is a single-valued function everywhere in $\mathbb{D}$.} $\mathbb{D}$ and Poincar\'e polygon \cite{fricke,lehner} for monodromy $\G_x$ has finite topological genus we may think of $\chi(\tau)$ as a finite order meromorphic function on factor $\mathbb{D}/\G_x$ being generally an orbifold \cite{yoshida} and, upon compactification (if required), becoming a Riemann surface of some algebraic curve \eqref{F}, possibly sphere $\mathbb{P}^1(\mathbb{C})$.
-It is known that this construction can always be realized by a Kleinian group with an additional condition that this group has an invariant circle and determines thereby a Fuchsian group of 1st kind \cite{ford,lehner}.
-We normalize this circle to be the real axis $\mathbb{R}$ and universal cover (where $\tau$ `lives') to be the upper half plane $\mathbb{H}^+\ni\tau$, that is $\Im(\tau)> 0$; the domain $\mathbb{D}$ thus becomes $\mathbb{H}^+$.
+We shall call these parameters \emph{correct} if $x=\chi(\tau)$ is a single-valued function everywhere in $\mathbb{D}$.} $\mathbb{D}$ and Poincar\'e polygon \cite{fricke,lehner} for monodromy $\G_x$ has finite topological genus.
+We then may think of $\chi(\tau)$ as a finite order meromorphic function on factor $\mathbb{D}/\G_x$.
+The latter is generally an orbifold \cite{yoshida} and, upon compactification (if required), may be turned to a Riemann surface of some algebraic curve \eqref{F}, possibly sphere $\mathbb{P}^1(\mathbb{C})$.
+It is known that this construction can always be realized by a Kleinian group with an additional condition that the group has an invariant circle and determines thereby a Fuchsian group of 1st kind \cite{ford,lehner}.
+We normalize this circle to be the real axis $\mathbb{R}$ and universal cover (where $\tau$ `lives') to be the upper-half plane $\Hp\ni\tau$, that is $\Im(\tau)> 0$; the domain $\mathbb{D}$ thus becomes $\Hp$.

-If Poincar\'e domain for the single-valued $\chi(\tau)$ has some punctures then compactification $\overline{\HG}$ of this polygon is unique \cite{bers}.
-In other words, from the analytic view-point functions on that compactified objects are equally well as functions on pure hyperbolic Riemann surfaces without punctures.
-See Remarks~1 and 5 further below and Sect.\;\ref{Hyper} for additional explanations.
+If Poincar\'e domain for the single-valued $\chi(\tau)$ has some punctures then the local behavior of $\chi(\tau)$ near to them is well-defined, \ie, has a local parameter without ambiguities.
+Hence, we may do a (unique) compactification $\overline{\HG}$ of this polygon \cite{bers} and (analytic) functions on that compactified object become equally well as functions on pure hyperbolic Riemann surfaces without punctures.
+See Remarks~\ref{R1} and \ref{R5} further below for additional explanations and Sect.~\ref{Hyper} for examples.